Frequently asked questions

 The National Center for Homeopathy is a non-profit organization dedicated to promoting health through homeopathy, providing general education to the public and specific education to homeopathic practitioners.
 They also run a very good facebook page.
-Extraordinary Medicine - the Truth about Homeopathy is an informative website intending to 'set the record straight' by providing facts, research and personal testimonies.
-Www.findahomeopath.org.uk is filled with testimonies from celebrities and ordinary folk.
+Extraordinary Medicine - the Truth about Homeopathy is an informative website intending to 'set the record straight' by providing facts, research and personal testimonials.
+Www.findahomeopath.org.uk is filled with testimonials from celebrities and ordinary folk.
 It is intended to help people locate a registered homeopath in their area.
-Homeopathy Worked for Me is an informative website that began with a facebook page of personal testimonies from all over the world.
+Homeopathy Worked for Me is an informative website that began with a facebook page of personal testimonials from all over the world.
 Homeopathy - Medicine for the 21st Century (HMC21) is a charity created as a response to the unfounded propaganda being made against homeopathy.

 Will homeopathy interfere with my regular medication?

 Homeopathy will not interfere with the beneficial effects of your medication and may be useful in helping their side effects.
 If you do plan to try to reduce your medication, you must to do so with the supervision and permission of your GP.

 Suck or crunch the pill, don't swallow back with water and leave 10 - 15 minutes before and after food or drink.
 Store your remedies in a cool, dark place away from strong odours and bright sunlight.
 Try also to keep them away from electromagnetic interferences such as your mobile phone.
 If your remedy comes in a liquid form, be careful not to touch the pipette with your tongue.

 I've heard that some substances can antidote homeopathy.
 Is this true?

 This is true for some people.
 It is best to avoid coffee and peppermint around the time you take your remedy.
 Some very sensitive people may have to do this for the duration of their treatment.